Skip to the main content.

 • Archiving: This signifies the storage component.
 A PACS system provides a secure and organized way to store vast quantities of digital medical images for both short-term access (for recent studies) and long-term retention (for patient history and legal requirements).
 This archiving is crucial for any PACS medical setup, ensuring data integrity and accessibility.

 • Communication: This highlights the ability of the PACS system to transmit these digital images across a network.
 This means images can be sent from the scanning equipment (modalities) to the radiologist's workstation, to referring physicians, to specialists in other departments, or even to other healthcare facilities.
-This communication aspect is vital for timely diagnosis and treatment planning within the pacs system radiology workflow.

 • System: This emphasizes that PACS is not just one piece of software or hardware, but an integrated collection of technologies.
 It includes the imaging modalities, the network infrastructure, the storage archives, the viewing workstations, and the PACS software that ties it all together.
-A well-functioning PACS system ensures all these parts work harmoniously.

 Key Functions of a PACS Medical System: More Than Just Storage